adaptingadapting/Holberton-SpeedrunAllChecksPercent/3Shell_basics/README.md

 task 11 is back to being simple, just ls and then the dirs in order

 task 12 is about using file

+task 13 is tricky aswell, i had forgotten about the ln command